-Gorgonio Lane.
-The entries will be monitored by onsite security personal.
-Controlled access keyed entry system such as a Knox box will be available for emergency access by use of police and fire personnel.
 Individual operations would be similar to that of a standard wholesale nursery without onsite sales.
 There will be no general public access to the facility at any time.
-When fully staffed, the facility could generate approximately 20 employees with a normal work week of approximately 40 hours.
+When fully staffed, the facility could generate approximately 13 employees with a normal work week of approximately 40 hours.
 These roles will include oversight, compliance reporting, general cultivation, and processing.
 Operational hours will be in compliance with City ordinances and regulations.
 Security cameras will be monitored and supplemented with onsite security staff to be in full compliance with local ordinances.
 All staff will be subject to thorough background checks as per City regulations.

-All processing activities will take place within the interiors of the proposed building, including propagation, curing, processing, potting, transplanting and shipping.
-Other uses may include extracting oils from the Cannabis plants using Fire Department approved $C0_2$ equipment.
+All processing activities will take place within the interiors of the proposed buildings, including propagation, curing, processing, potting, transplanting and shipping, subject to City approval.
 The finished product will be packaged and loaded onto delivery trucks within secured, enclosed areas located within each cultivation building.

 The Project site plan is shown below, in Exhibit 3.